Corkery Community Centre Expansion Updates

 Once schedule is received, reviewed and approved the City will inform its milestones

-The City will continue to keep the community and the Councillor inform on a regular basis as the project moves forward
+The City will continue to keep the community informed on a regular basis as the project moves forward

 More updates coming soon.